LukeVassallo/picosoc-w-approximation/README.md

 Approximate computing involves sacrificing computational accuracy for gains in speed, power, and area efficiency.
 Approximate circuits, by utilizing fewer components, may occasionally produce inaccurate outputs, resulting in simpler implementation.
 This technology finds application in scenarios where a certain degree of error in the output is acceptable, such as video signals intended for human consumption.

 # Extension Architecture
 The extension modules are nearly identical and only differ in the type of multipliers that are instantiated inside.
-The exact module uses exact multipliers, while the approximate module uses approximate multipliers.
+The exact module uses exact multipliers, while the approximate module uses approximate multipliers [1].
 The approximate multipliers have a Mean Error Distance (MED) of 14.25 and a 59.57% probability of generating a correct output.
 Due to this inaccuracy, the 16-bit output is equivalent to 11.29 bits.
 In exchange for this loss of accuracy, the circuit is 14% smaller and consumes 10% less energy than its exact counterpart.
 All multiplier circuits operate on signed data in two's complement format.

 The two modules are interfaced to [PicoRV32](https://github.com/YosysHQ/picorv32) via the Pico Co-Processor Interface (PCPI) which makes available two input registers, respectively `rs1` and `rs2`, and one output register, `rd`.
 This section provides a brief description of the module and the setting up of a custom instruction that can perform three operations for each SIMD module for a total of six new instructions.